‘Better Call Saul’ Season 3: First Look Reviews Ahead Of Release Date

 — Zesty TV News (@zesty_tv) March 30, 2017

-Early review suggest that we are in for another quality season of Better Call Saul; however it may have a slow start.
-In review of the first two episodes, TV Guide‘s Liam Matthew won’t divulge whether Gus Fring appears in the first two episodes then adds: I will advise viewers to not expect to see the ice-blooded supervillain of Breaking Bad any time soon.
-Matthews review suggest that the third season doesn’t start “with a bang” so fans should expect a slow start or build up to action later in the season.
+Early review suggest that we are in for another quality season of Better Call Saul; however, it may have a slow start.
+In review of the first two episodes, TV Guide’s Liam Matthew won’t divulge whether Gus Fring appears in the first two episodes then adds: I will advise viewers to not expect to see the ice-blooded supervillain of Breaking Bad anytime soon.
+Matthews’ review suggests that the third season doesn’t start “with a bang” so fans should expect a slow start or build up to action later in the season.

 Liz Shanon Miller of Indiewire assure fans that Better Call Saul Season 3 will lives up to the hype in her glowing review: